dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

           value: "10.xx.xx.xx,10.xx.xx.xx" #provide the same MDM value from secret
 ```

+   >Note: To connect to a PowerFlex 4.5 array, edit the initContainers.image parameter in your samples file to use dellemc/sdc:4.5, like this:
+   >`- image: dellemc/sdc:4.5`

 #### Manual SDC Deployment

 For detailed PowerFlex installation procedure, see the _Dell PowerFlex Deployment Guide_.
 Install the PowerFlex SDC using this procedure: